A woman and a man sit at a table talking about college gap year options.

 Reasons to take a gap year

 Many people take a gap year to learn more about who they are and what they want to do.
-The time can help you figure out your next move after finishing high school, refine your career path, or allow you some space to explore interests and different cultures, learn new skills, or study a new language that you hadn’t been able to pursue as deeply.
-Many people spend at least part of the year traveling or working on volunteer projects.
-During this time, you may find out what you originally wanted to study isn’t the right fit for you—or gain additional experience to jumpstart your studies when you return.
+The time can help you figure out your next move after finishing high school, refine your career path, or allow you some space to explore interests.
+Others may experience different cultures, learn new skills, or study a new language that they hadn’t been able to pursue as deeply.

 Starting college with a clearer idea of what you want to do could help you focus your choice of study and choose the right major early in your schooling.
 With that knowledge in hand, you can better plan your classes and increase your chances of graduating on time.
 Not only that, but you might also save some cash, too: you’re less likely to take classes you don't need, thus possibly avoiding excess student loan debt.